noorfinances-eng/noorchain-core/README.md

 The network uses a fixed supply model and does not rely on inflationary mining or yield-based incentives.

+Testnet Status

+NOORCHAIN Core is currently running in a controlled testnet and local development environment.

+The testnet is intended for:

+• protocol inspection
+• module-level testing
+• governance and PoSS validation
+• institutional and pilot experimentation

+At this stage:

+• the testnet is not publicly advertised
+• no public RPC endpoints are exposed
+• no public block explorer is provided
+• access is limited to internal testing and selected pilot programs

+A public testnet and related endpoints may be exposed at a later stage, once protocol stability and governance parameters are fully validated.

+This controlled approach is intentional and aligned with the non-financial, compliance-first positioning of the project.

 Build

 The node is compiled using Go.